Hyperventilation | How Common Is Hyperventilation

 and arterial hypercapnia causing further reduction in body oxygen levels.

 This data explains the pathological changes and high prevalence of chronic disorders (or diseases of civilization), due to hyperventilation, in modern population.
 Since modern people breathe about 2 times more than the medical norm, they usually suffer from low CO2 values in the arterial blood (ventilation-perfusion mismatch is not a very common condition).
-Therefore, they need to get managed hosting of their hyperventilation.

 Carbon dioxide is a potent dilator of blood vessels (vasodilator) and is crucial for the Bohr effect (O2 transport from red blood cells to tissues).
 As a result of hyperventilation, modern people experience reduced oxygen levels in the brain, heart, kidneys and all other vital organs.
 Cell hypoxia causes or favors inflammatory conditions, production of free radicals and suppression of the immune system.
 Apart from these effects, there are devastating effects of the hyperventilation syndrome on the brain due to hypocapnia or a lack of CO2, which has calming or sedative properties on nerve cells.
 These and other hyperventilation-related physiological effects promote pathological changes and the advance of chronic health problems, such as cancer, heart disease and diabetes.